Artificial Christmas Tree Buyer's Guide

 Traditional PVC

-PVC is the material from which all artificial trees used to be made.
-The material is cut into thin strips and wrapped onto the branches giving them a fluffy feel and look.
-Trees made with PVC foliage have a very traditional feel both to the touch and style-wise.
+PVC is the classic material from which artificial trees were traditionally made.
+The material is cut into thin strips and wrapped onto the branches, giving them a fluffy feel and familiar traditional look.

 Quality Lighting Technology